Filter People /

-Per Henrikson is an Associate of Douglas Partners with over 15 years' experience in geotechnical engineering consulting.
+Per Henrikson is a Principal of Douglas Partners with over 15 years' experience in geotechnical engineering consulting.
 He completed a Master of Science in Civil Engineering at Chalmers University of Technology in Gothenburg, Sweden in 1999.

 After graduation Per worked for a piling contractor and as a geotechnical consultant in his native Sweden, before moving to Australia to join Douglas Partners' Sydney office in 2003.
 After a period back in Sweden (2007 and 2011), where he worked as a geotechnical engineer for one of the leading multidisciplinary consultancies in Scandinavia, he re-joined Douglas Partners Sydney in 2012.
 He has been part of Douglas Partners' Melbourne team since 2013.